hyperledger-archives/fabric/docs/Openchain API.md

 ```

 By assigning the following chaincodeID and key parameters within the REST call, you can confirm that the state is being set appropriately.

+**Note:** This endpoint will likely go away as the Openchain API matures.
+Accessing the state of a chainCode directly from the application layer presents security issues.
+Instead of allowing the application developer to directly access the state, we anticipate to retrieve the state of a given chainCode via a getter function within the chainCode itself.
+This getter function will be implemented by the chainCode developer to respond with whatever they see fit for describing the value of the state.
+The getter function will be invoked as a query transaction (equivalent to call in Ethereum) on the chainCode from the application layer and will therefore not be recorded as a transaction on the blockchain.

 ## Node.js